Macon Drug Crime Lawyer

 Other strategies include motions to suppress evidence, or questioning if law enforcement officials had probable cause or consent.
 Something may be wrong with the warrant, or they may have searched your home without a warrant when they did not have probable cause.
 These should be filed early to get the case dismissed.

-Contact Cooper, Barton & Cooper at (478) 202-7050 for a free consultation with a Macon drug crime defense lawyer.
+Contact Cooper, Barton & Cooper at (478) 202-7050 for a free case evaluation with a Macon drug crime defense lawyer.